gitops-working-group/gitops-working-group/RATIONALE.md

 - **Detecting drift from desired state**

     If the desired state of a system is not explicitly defined, it is impossible to verify if the system in a correct state.
-The state of a running system itself does not provide sufficent information to determine its correctness.
+The state of a running system itself does not provide sufficient information to determine its correctness.

     Consider logging into an administration console and seeing that 28 machines are healthily running.
     Is this good?
 Is this bad?
 That very much depends on what the desired number of machines is.